Controlling Canard Cycles: Controlling Folded Canards

 where $\bu^0=\bu(0,\bx,\by,\ba)$.
 Naturally, we want to design $\bu^0$ such that $L_2'<0$, or at least $L_2'\leq0$.
 We now see that a convenient choice of $\bu^0$ is

 where $c_1>0$ and $c_2\in\R$ are the controller gains.
 Using \eqref{eq:K2-u20} we have

-Note that the previous inequality holds uniformly in $c_2$, however a particular choice of $c_2$ may drastically change the performance of the controller.
-The relevance of the constant $c_2$ shall be detailed in section \ref{sec:K1}.
+Note that\ch{, because the exponential function is positive,} the previous inequality holds \ch{for every value of} $c_2\in\R$, however a particular choice of $c_2$ may drastically change the performance of the controller\ch{, hence its inclusion in \eqref{eq:K2-u20}}. \ch{This can be readily seen if we substitute $\widetilde{H}_2$ in \eqref{eq:K2-u20}:

+Let $D\subset\R^3$ be a bounded domain.
+We see that $\mu_2^0$ is bounded for all $(\ba,\bx,\by)\in D$.
+However, since $c_2$ appears inside the exponential, the upper bound of $|\mu_2^0|$ can vary widely depending on the choice of $c_2$. } The relevance of $c_2$ shall be detailed in section \ref{sec:K1}.

 By Lasalle's invariance principle \cite{lasalle1960some} we have that, under the controller $\eqref{eq:K2-u20}$ and $\br=0$, the trajectories of \eqref{eq:K2-1} eventually reach the largest invariant set contained in